Tight PAC-Bayesian Risk Certificates for Contrastive Learning: Introduction

 The independence of samples assumed in the CURL framework is quite impractical.
 For instance, in the SimCLR framework, the positive samples $x,x^+$ are augmented views of the same data instances, for example, random rotation or cropping of the same image.
 In addition, practical implementations of SimCLR do not generate independent negative samples.
 The loss is computed over batches of positive pairs $(x_i, x_i^+)_{i=1,\ldots,m}$ and for each $x_i$ in a batch, all $x_j,x_j^+, j\neq i$ are used as negative samples, thereby inducing strong dependence across tuples $z_1,\ldots,z_n$ and making classical PAC-Bayes analysis inapplicable.
-Nozawa et al. \cite{nozawa2020pac} derive $f$-divergence-based PAC-Bayes bounds to account for potential dependence of the positive/negative samples within each tuple $z$, but fail to account for dependence across tuples $z_1,\ldots,z_n$.
+Nozawa et al. \cite{nozawa2020pac} derive $f$-divergence-based PAC-Bayes bounds to account for potential dependence across tuples $z_1,\ldots,z_n$; however, their resulting bounds are vacuous in practice.

 The impractical assumptions of CURL were noted by HaoChen et al. \cite{haochen2021provable}, who in turn proposed risk certificates in terms of the augmentation graph: a graph over all samples, where each edge is weighted by the probability of obtaining both samples through independent random augmentations of the same data.
 This framework has proved to be quite useful for understanding inductive biases \cite{HaoChen023}, connections between contrastive learning and spectral methods \cite{haochen2021provable,TanZYY24}, the influence of data augmentation \cite{wang2022chaos,WeiSCM21}, bounds for unsupervised domain adaptation \cite{HaoChenWK022}, etc. However, the setting requires technical assumptions on the augmentation graph, whose practical applicability is not clear, and the works do not provide risk certificates that can be empirically verified (the variance-based bounds could be vacuous in practice).